JoseP-UR/ccvalidator/README.md

 # Building the project
+- Use the command `make prod` from the root folder

+  Or

 - Go to the client folder and run `npm run build`  from the terminal
 - Go to the server folder and run `npm run build` from the terminal
 - Still from the server folder run `npm run start` from the terminal